-4. Original Speech: Written by the speaker on any topic.
+Original Speech: Written by the speaker on any topic.
 Notes may be used.

-Length of presentation Cloverbud: 1-2 minutes; 5th-7th grade: 3-5 minutes; 8th grade & over: 5-10 minutes
+Cloverbud: 1-2 minutes; 5th-7th grade: 3-5 minutes;

-5. Memorized Prose, Poetry, or Story: Any piece of literature from memory.
+Memorized Prose, Poetry, or Story: Any piece of literature from memory.
 Participant selects written prose or poetry or writes their own.
 Material needs to be presented without notes in an interpretive fashion.
-Length of presentation

-Cloverbud: 1-2 minutes; 5th-7th grade: 3-5 minutes; 8th grade & over: 5-10 minutes
+Cloverbud: 1-2 minutes; 5th-7th grade: 3-5 minutes;